The Source (Courbet)

-The Source is a 1862 oil painting done by Gustave Courbet, a French artist.
+The Source is a 1862 oil painting on canvas by the French realist painter Gustave Courbet.
 The painting shows a nude woman standing outside in nature, in a body of water.

 Description

-The Source is a oil painting of a nude woman standing in front of a stream of water.
+The Source depicts a nude woman standing in front of a stream of water.
 In the painting the woman is reaching into the stream while it is flowing unto her arms.
 The identity of the woman in the painting is unknown.
 There was some speculation on whether or not the woman had previously modeled for Courbet.
 Some say she modeled for Courbet twice, others say she only modeled for Courbet one time.